GuidoBallabio/D-S/README.md

 Test your solution by encrypting a secret RSA key to a file.
 Then decrypt from the file, and check that the result can be used for RSA decryption.

+## Exercise 6.10
+### RSA signatures

+Extend your Go package from Exercise 5.11 so that it can generate and verify RSA signatures, where the message is first hashed with SHA-256 and then the hash value is signed using RSA, as described in Sec.
+6.4.
+The hashing can be done with the crypto/sha256 package.
+120Note: international standards for signatures always demand that the hash value is padded in some way before being passed to RSA, but you can ignore this here.
+Thus the hash value (which will be returned as a byte array) can be converted to an integer directly.
+Such direct conversion should not be done in a real application.
+In addition to the code, your solution should contain the following:

+1. Verify that you can both generate and verify the signature on at least one message.
+Also modify the message and check that your verification rejects.
+2. Measure the speed at which you can hash, in bits per second.
+For this you should time the hashing of messages much longer than a hash value, in order to get realistic data – say 10KB;
+3. Measure the time you code spends to produce an RSA signature on a hash value when using a 2000 bit RSA key;
+4. Assume you had to process the entire message using RSA.
+Use the result from question 3 to compute the speed at which you could do this (in bits per second).

+Hint: one of the RSA operations you timed in question 3 would allow you to process about 2000 bits.
+Compare your result to the speed you measured in question 2.
+Does it look like hashing makes signing more efficient?